 Low-fat diets are not necessarily the key to weight loss, either.
 In fact, the opposite is oftentimes true.
 Many people find the optimal slim-down diet is one that is high in fat and low in carbohydrates.

 Carbohydrates cause an increase in insulin, a fat-building hormone.
-If you want to prevent the creation of more fat stores, you’ll want to keep your insulin levels low by eating a diet that is 10% carbs, 70% fat, and 20% protein.
+If you want to prevent the creation of more fat stores, you’ll want to keep your insulin levels low by eating a diet that is 10 percent carbs, 70 percent fat, and 20 percent protein.
 Make some changes to your meals and, again, track results.
 Find the balance that produces results for you!

 Conventional thinking: If your total cholesterol levels are over 200, you should go on a cholesterol-lowering medication and stop eating saturated fat to prevent a heart attack.

 The truth is, there is little correlation between total cholesterol levels and heart disease.
 Evidence supporting the belief that cholesterol-lowering medications prevent heart disease, heart attacks, or death is shockingly weak, and for most of the medications out there, it is entirely non-existent.
 Some cholesterol-lowering medications interfere with metabolism (such as decreasing your levels of CoQ10), which increases your heart attack risk.
 A large percentage of the population has been put on these medications, creating billions of dollars of revenues for the pharmaceutical industry, while producing little discernible effect on health.
 Before agreeing to one of these prescriptions, try diet and lifestyle changes!